mcontisc/MTCOV/README.md

 `node1 node2 0 0 1`

-where the first and second columns are the _source_ and _target_ nodes of the edge, respectively; l+2 column tells if there is that edge in the l-th layer and the weight.
+where the first and second columns are the _source_ and _target_ nodes of the edge, respectively; $\ell + 2$ column tells if there is that edge in the $\ell-$th layer and the weight.
 In this example the edge node1 --> node2 exists in layer 3 with weight 1, but not in layer 1 and 2.

 Note: if the network is undirected, you only need to input each edge once.
 You then need to specify to the algorithm that you are considering the undirected case by giving as a command line input parameter **-u=True**.